TomiVidal99/Librarian/README.md

 - [ ] Make a Button element.
 - [ ] Add navigation.
 - [ ] Fix language not syncronizing properly with translation files.
+- [ ] Fix overflowing content by default.

 ## Contact